 - Get Out of Dodge: This is too scary, I’m going to run away.
 Or I could just live in my art, computer programming, music.
 Humans are scary and I am from another planet.
-(Protected Treasure: Incredible creativity tempered by the ability to connect).
+(Protected Treasure: Incredible creativity hampered by the inability to connect).

 - Space Out: This is overwhelming, I’m going to binge on Netflix, or take heroine, or go numb.
-(Protected Treasure: Great sensitivity tempered by the ability to be present).
+(Protected Treasure: Great sensitivity hampered by the inability to be present).

 - Compliant: If I’m really cute, sweet, and please others, they might love me.
 I’m so afraid of being disappointed, and what they offer will be sure to go away.
-(Protected Treasure: Kindness, friendliness, youthfulness tempered by the ability to have boundaries and be empowered).
+(Protected Treasure: Kindness, friendliness, youthfulness hampered by the inability to have boundaries and be empowered).

 - Do-It-Yourself: It’ll only get done if I do it myself, I can’t rely on others, and I sure won’t ask them for help.
 I help others, but I feel resentful even though I won’t ask for help.
-(Protected Treasure: Great capability tempered by softness and the ability to receive).
+(Protected Treasure: Great capability hampered by the inability to receive and to soften and to need).

 - Get Smooth: I will charm lest I be charmed; I will manipulate lest I be manipulated.
 Smoke and mirrors!
-(Protected treasure: Good leaders tempered by the ability to be genuine).
+(Protected treasure: Good leaders hampered by the inability to be genuine).

 - Get Tough: I'm in charge.
 I’ll be the baddest baddass and no one will mess with me!
 More smoke and mirrors!
-(Protected Treasure: Courage, good leaders tempered by the ability to be vulnerable).
+(Protected Treasure: Courage, good leaders hampered by the inability to be vulnerable).

 - Underground Freedom Fighter: Why do bad things always happen to me?
 I can’t say no directly, so I’ll find a sideways way of doing it.
-(Protected Treasure: Loyalty, humor, keen sense of justice unfettered from guilt and tempered by the ability to be direct).
+(Protected Treasure: Loyalty, humor, keen sense of justice unfettered from guilt hampered by the inability to be direct).

 - Get Busy: The only way I’ll be loved is if I work hard.
 Work, work, work!
 Work!
-(Protected Treasure: Capability tempered by an available heartfulness and love and ability to rest and be).
+(Protected Treasure: Capability hampered by an inability to dwell in heartfulness and love and an inability to rest and be).

 - Attract Attention and be Really Interesting or Funny: If I tell the most interesting story, with multiple chapters and verses, I might get a little bit of attention.
-(Protected Treasure: Ability to perform and entertain tempered by the ability to receive and be present).
+(Protected Treasure: Ability to perform and entertain hampered by the inability to receive and be present).

 . . . and The Corresponding Healed Self: